-COVID-19 has been difficult for many people.
-According to Institute for Fiscal Studies data, mental health has worsened on average by 8.1% as a result of the pandemic.
+Covid has been difficult for many people.
+According to the Institute for Fiscal Studies data, mental health has worsened on average by 8.1% as a result of the pandemic.
 Lockdowns and restrictions stripped away a lot of our daily structures.

 Many hobbies became almost impossible to do and meeting people was out of the question.
 But humans need things to do.
 If we don’t feel connected to other people or things, we can end up feeling isolated.
 And fictional worlds and languages can offer us something to do.

 The power of fictional worlds

 Science fiction hasn’t always had a positive image.
 Many people consider the super fans as geeks and look down on people who spend a lot of time in these fantasy worlds.
 But science fiction and fantasy can offer a lot to those engaging with them.

 When you look beyond the weird-looking characters of Star Wars or the violence in the Game of Thrones, you’ll find complex and rich situations, characters and scenarios.
 Fantasy worlds deal with many serious issues and engage readers with familiar struggles and lessons.

 But the unfamiliar and even whimsical surroundings can make it easier to digest these issues.
 You get a brief escape from the world around you, even if the stories or characters feel unfamiliar.

 The pandemic gave a lot of anxiety to many people.
 Many people were worried about the health of their loved ones, as well as their own.
 On top of that, you were stripped of the ability to go about your normal lives.
 But fictional worlds could provide a respite from the scary outside world.